 4.10 If the Buyer is a Consumer the Buyer can only pay for Goods using a debit card or credit card.
 The Seller accepts the following cards: Mastercard, Visa Credit, Visa Debit, Visa Electron.

 4.11 If the Buyer is a Public Sector Body or charity then the Buyer may be eligible to purchase the Goods from the Seller by means of a credit account.
 For further information click on the banner on the Seller’s homepage: Public Sectors and Charities – Instant Credit Accounts.
 Whereby you will find guidance on ordering.
 All instant credit accounts for Public Sector Bodies and charities are provided on the condition that the invoice is paid in 30 days from date of invoice.
 All orders placed through the Website in this manner must be supported by the Buyer subsequently sending an official purchase order clearly showing the letterhead and business details.
-This can either be sent to the Seller by fax to 01636 894909 or by e-mail to firstname.lastname@example.org
+This can be send via e-mail to email@example.com

 4.12 If the Buyer is a business customer, payment can be made by BACS or by cheque provided that the Buyer’s purchase order has been provided to the Seller in advance, the Seller will then provide a pro-forma invoice to the Buyer.
 No Goods will be dispatched until payment has cleared into the Seller’s account.

 5 Rights of Seller

 5.1 The Seller reserves the right to periodically update prices on the Website, which cannot be guaranteed for any period of time.
 The Seller shall make every effort to ensure prices are correct at the point at which the Buyer places an order.

 5.2 The Seller reserves the right to withdraw any goods from the Website at any time.